Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Our Proposed Method

 \subsection{Framework of Our Proposed Method}

 The overall framework of {\tool} can be found in Fig.~\ref{fig:framework}.
 In this figure, we can find {\tool} includes three components: transformer encoder, code feature extractor, and pseudo-code generator.
-Then We can use the gathered corpus to train the model via this framework.
-Finally, we use an example in Figure~\ref{fig:framework} to show the prediction process.
-Here, the input of the source code is \textbf{"view\_func =getattr(mod, func\_name) "}, and the generated pseudo-code is \textbf{"get func name attribute from the mod object, substitute it for view func."}.
-In the rest of this section, we will show the details of each component for our proposed method {\tool}.
+Then we can use the gathered corpora to train the model via this framework.
+Specially, we use the method PGD (Projected Gradient Descent)~\cite{2017Towards} to perturb the word embedding layer of the encoder and decoder to improve the generalization ability of pseudo-code generation.
+Finally, we use an example in Fig.~\ref{fig:framework} to show the prediction process.
+Here, the input of the source code is \textbf{``view\_func =getattr(mod, func\_name) "}, and the generated pseudo-code is \textbf{``get func name attribute from the mod object, substitute it for view func."}.